merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Creating individual, self-contained anvi'o projects for each reference genome and its recruited reads, post-filtering

-The output will go into a directory called `SAR11_postFilter`.
+The output went into a directory called `SAR11_postFilter`.

 ```bash
 clusterize -j SAR11_split_post_filter_job \